kbravh/portfolio-redux/src/pages/blog/api-lambda-error-handling/error-handling-api-gateway-lambda-node.md

 What if we want to send back something more than just a string as an error?
 We might want to send back more information such as a stack trace, a list of multiple errors, or a JSON object.
 Luckily we can do this without too much more effort!

-First, let's edit our Lambda function to send a JSON object instead of just our `Failure!` string by itself (make sure to still return this string somewhere in your response as that's how we're catching the error with our regular expression).
+First, let's edit our Lambda function to send a JSON object instead of just our `regex~Failure!` string by itself (make sure to still return this string somewhere in your response as that's how we're catching the error with our regular expression).

 ```js
 exports.handler = (event, context, callback) => {